esy/esy.github.io/docs/commands.md

 % esy vim ./bin/hello.re
 ```

-As command environment contains development time dependencies (like
+As the command environment contains development time dependencies (like
 `@opam/merlin`) `vim` program will have access to those.

 ### `esy shell`